TimCares/MasterThesis/docs/thesis/background/transformer.typ

 Unimodal encoders encode the input into a modality-specific representation space, so they are normal unimodal models, e.g. a ResNet for images.
 In this work, all encoders will be based on the Transformer architecture.

-Multimodal models require components that enforce a common representation space for the different modalities.
+Multimodal models require components that enforce a shared representation space for the modalities.
 There are two options: A multimodal (or shared) encoder, or a loss function (training objective).

 The multimodal encoder is responsible for mapping the modality-specific representations into a unified/shared representation space,